 Your acceptance as a Tidewater Community College student does not guarantee admission to most TCC health profession programs.
 We want you to be aware of these additional requirements and important information for this program.

 Admission to this program is very competitive.
-Most applications are weighted by points.
 For additional information, see the program packet.

 Begin your journey by applying for admission to TCC.
 On your application, indicate that you intend to pursue Diagnostic Medical Sonography (DMS).